Facebook Dating App Launches In U.S. & Lets Users Add Instagram Followers To Their ‘Secret Crush’ List

 Privacy Protections

-Tech Crunch writer Sarah Perez, noting that Facebook has had more than its share of negative media attention (and lawsuits, and fines) over its handling of user privacy, notes that the company has taken several steps to make sure that users’ profiles are kept private.
+Tech Crunch writer Sarah Perez, noted that Facebook has had more than its share of negative media attention (and lawsuits, and fines) over its handling of user privacy.
+However, she added that the company has taken several steps to make sure that users’ profiles are kept private.

 For example, none of the people who are already your Facebook friends will see your Facebook Dating profile, or indeed, even know that you have one.
 Further, you can opt to be shown only people with whom you have no friends in common.
-And, you can exclude people pre-emptively, so if you don’t want your ex knowing you’re back out in the market, you can pre-emptively block him or her from seeing your Facebook Dating profile.
+And, you can exclude people preemptively, so if you don’t want your ex knowing you’re back out in the market, you can preemptively block him or her from seeing your Facebook Dating profile.